cs7org/TheaterQ/README.md

-# TheaterQ: Kernel Module for Trace File based Link Emulation
+# TheaterQ: Kernel Module for Dynamic Link Emulation

+TheaterQ provides a qdisc for network emulation.
+It can introduce different link impairments, e.g., bandwidth bottlenecks, delays, packet drops or packet reordering.
+In difference to *NetEm*, these impairments can be configured with changes over time using Trace Files in a CSV format.
+Therefore, it can be used to emulate networks links or paths with dynamic characteristics.

 ## Kernel Module
 Build & Install: